-(B) For any derivative contract that does not fall within one of the categories in the above table, the potential future credit exposure shall be calculated using the commodity conversion factors.
-The net current exposure for multiple derivative contracts with a single counterparty and subject to a qualifying bilateral netting contract shall be the net sum of all positive and negative mark-to-market values for each derivative contract.
-The positive sum of the net current exposure shall be added to the adjusted potential future credit exposure for the same multiple contracts with a single counterparty.
-The adjusted potential future credit exposure shall be computed as where:
+(2) For any derivative contract that does not fall within one of the categories in the above table, the potential future credit exposure is to be calculated using the commodity conversion factors.
+The net current exposure for multiple derivative contracts with a single counterparty and subject to a qualifying bilateral netting contract is the net sum of all positive and negative mark-to-market values for each derivative contract.
+The positive sum of the net current exposure is added to the adjusted potential future credit exposure for the same multiple contracts with a single counterparty.
+The adjusted potential future credit exposure is computed as $A{net} = (0.4 \times A{gross}) + 0.6$ $(NGR \times A{gross})$ where:

-$A{net} = (0.4 \times A{gross}) + 0.6 \text{ (NGR} \times A{gross)}$
+(i) $A{net}$ is the adjusted potential future credit exposure;

-A{net} is the adjusted potential future credit exposure;
+(ii) $A{gross}$ is the sum of potential future credit exposures determined by multiplying the notional principal amount by the appropriate credit conversion factor; and

-(2) \hat{A}{gross} is the sum of potential future credit exposures determined by multiplying the notional principal amount by the appropriate credit conversion factor; and
+(iii) NGR is the ratio of the net current credit exposure divided by the gross current credit exposure determined as the sum of only the positive mark-to-markets for each derivative contract with the single counterparty.

-- (3) NGR is the ratio of the net current credit exposure divided by the gross current credit exposure determined as the sum of only the positive mark-to-markets for each derivative contract with the single counterparty. - (iv) Credit equivalents of single currency floating/floating interest rate swaps shall be determined by their replacement cost (mark-to-market).
+(3) Credit equivalents of single-currency floating/floating interest rate swaps are determined by their replacement cost (mark-to-market).